South Africa faces strike wave as labor strife widens

 “We trust that working together, all parties will cooperate and see value in promoting lasting labor peace in our crucial mining sector,” Zuma said on Thursday.

-He was addressing a gathering of the 85,000-strong SACTWU textile workers’ union, whose members also voted to walk out possibly from as early as next week if no agreement is reached with employers to settle a dispute over salary structures.
+He was addressing a gathering of the 85,000-member SACTWU textile workers’ union, which is also considering a strike.

-Increasing wage claims and militancy among workers scrambling to make ends meet as their living costs rise pose a big problem for Zuma’s African National Congress (ANC) government before elections scheduled for next year.
+Increasing wage claims and militancy among workers struggling to make ends meet as their living costs rise, are a major problem for Zuma’s African National Congress (ANC) government before elections scheduled for next year.

 It faces accusations that since apartheid ended in 1994, Nelson Mandela’s liberation movement has paid more attention to the interests of a wealthy elite than to the country’s workers, unemployed and poor.